-Did you know?
-In Alberta, you can generate your own electricity and supply it to the electrical grid.
-It's your right under the Alberta Electric Utilities Act and we'll support you, too.
-By working together with the Alberta Utilities Commission (AUC), we'll help ensure the energy produced is safe and reliable for all your friends and neighbours.
+It's your right, under the Alberta Electric Utilities Act, to generate your own electricity and supply it back to the electrical grid.
+EPCOR is here to support you by working together with the Alberta Utilities Commission (AUC) to help ensure that the energy you produce is safe and reliable for you and your neighbours.

 Ways to generate your own energy

-Micro-generation in Alberta includes environmentally-friendly, small-scale energy generators like the following:
+Micro-generation in Alberta includes environmentally-friendly, small-scale energy generators such as:

 - Solar panels